-Also the imaginary organic sediments of Mekong seem not to exist – river here for most part has sandy bed with occasional rocks.
+Also the imaginary organic sediments of Mekong seem not to exist – river here, for the most part, has a sandy bed with occasional rocks.

-In addition to this – some locals tell that in earlier times naga fireballs were much smaller and nearly white, they rised above the water just for a few metres.
-Now, with increased popularity they somehow have evolved, increased in size, fly high and fast and have orange color.
-A bit heretical thought – may be naga serpent has changed diet?
+In addition to this – some locals tell that in earlier times naga fireballs were much smaller and nearly white, they rose above the water just for a few meters.
+Now, with increased popularity, they somehow have evolved, increased in size, fly high and fast and have an orange color.
+A bit heretical thought – maybe naga serpent has changed diet?

 Hoax is impossible?

-Appearance of fireballs has been reported in more than 45 kilometres long section of river in one night.
-River has been closely watched by numerous people for many days before.
-In such circumstances the possibility of fraud seems to be quite low – who would manage to organise such illumination without getting caught in the act?
+Appearance of fireballs has been reported in more than 45 kilometers long section of river in one night.
+The river has been closely watched by numerous people for many days before.
+In such circumstances the possibility of fraud seems to be quite low – who would manage to organize such illumination without getting caught in the act?

-Naga fireballs rised from the river during the hostilities between Thailand and Laos: the border was heavily guarded then and it is little likely that somebody would risk his life to organise the fraud.
+Naga fireballs rose from the river during the hostilities between Thailand and Laos: the border was heavily guarded then and it is little likely that somebody would risk his life to organize the fraud.

 Legend of modern times

-Wondermondo will not present a judgement about the source of naga balls.
-One though should be recognized – if this is a hoax, it is organised very well and there are lots of people who are happy to believe in this.
+Wondermondo will not present a judgment about the source of naga balls.
+One should be recognized – if this is a hoax, it is organized very well and there are lots of people who are happy to believe in this.